Akira Ransomware: Detection, Prevention, and Recovery

 |---|---|

-| Credential Access | LSASS memory access/dumping (comsvcs.dll MiniDump, Mimikatz, LaZagne) |
+| Credential access | LSASS memory access/dumping (comsvcs.dll MiniDump, Mimikatz, LaZagne) |

-| NTDS.dit and SYSTEM hive access or copying | |
+| Credential access | NTDS.dit and SYSTEM hive access or copying |

-| Kerberoasting attempts (suspicious TGS requests for service accounts) | |
+| Credential access | Kerberoasting attempts (suspicious TGS requests for service accounts) |

-| Discovery and Reconnaissance | Network and host scanning (Advanced IP Scanner, SoftPerfect NetScan, MASSCAN) |
+| Discovery and reconnaissance | Network and host scanning (Advanced IP Scanner, SoftPerfect NetScan, MASSCAN) |

-| Active Directory enumeration (AdFind, SharpHound/BloodHound, nltest) | |
+| Discovery and reconnaissance | Active Directory enumeration (AdFind, SharpHound/BloodHound, nltest) |

-| Persistence and Defense Evasion | New privileged accounts with atypical naming |
+| Persistence and defense evasion | New privileged accounts with atypical naming |

-| SpecialAccounts registry modifications | |
+| Persistence and defense evasion | SpecialAccounts registry modifications |

-| Scheduled task creation (Event ID 4698) | |
+| Persistence and defense evasion | Scheduled task creation (Event ID 4698) |

-| Remote access tool deployment (AnyDesk, LogMeIn, RustDesk, MobaXterm) | |
+| Persistence and defense evasion | Remote access tool deployment (AnyDesk, LogMeIn, RustDesk, MobaXterm) |

-| Attempts to disable security tooling via BYOVD (PowerTool, KillAV, Terminator, ThrottleStop rwdrv.sys driver) | |
+| Persistence and defense evasion | Attempts to turn off security tooling via BYOVD (PowerTool, KillAV, Terminator, ThrottleStop rwdrv.sys driver) |

-| Windows Security log clearing (Event ID 1102) | |
+| Persistence and defense evasion | Windows Security log clearing (Event ID 1102) |

-| PowerShell-based VSS shadow copy deletion | |
+| Persistence and defense evasion | PowerShell-based VSS shadow copy deletion |

-| Virtualization Abuse | "ESX Admins" domain group creation (CVE-2024-37085) |
+| Virtualization abuse | "ESX Admins" domain group creation (CVE-2024-37085) |

-| SSH enablement or credential changes on ESXi hosts via vCenter | |
+| Virtualization abuse | SSH enablement or credential changes on ESXi hosts via vCenter |

-| Mass VM shutdown or power-off events prior to encryption |
+| Virtualization abuse | Mass VM shutdown or power-off events before encryption |

 High-signal observables